Lumines: Electronic Symphony: Reception

 The game was released in February 2012, alongside the launch of the PlayStation Vita.
 It received "favorable" reviews according to the review aggregation website Metacritic.
-Many reviews stated that Lumines: Electronic Symphony ranked as the PlayStation Vita's first "must-have" title, with gaming site, TotalPlayStation.com, saying that "Tetris has met its match."
 Giant Bomb editor-in-chief Jeff Gerstmann called Lumines: Electronic Symphony "the most fun I've had with the franchise since it debuted on the PSP back in 2004."

 Kotaku Australia in its preview described the game's creator as "bringing Lumines back to its electronic roots."
 Shacknews said in its preview that the game was one of the most expected and impressive launch titles for the Vita, along with Gravity Rush.
-Thierry Nguyen from 1UP wrote in its preview that Lumines: Electronic Symphony "seems like a safe bet that this will end up being another snazzy synesthesia symphony." while GamesRadar+, also in its preview, described in depth the game's mechanics: "As our score grew and the visuals got more and more intense, it was impossible not to slow down and admire how gorgeous it looks in motion."
+Thierry Nguyen of 1Up.com wrote in its preview that Lumines: Electronic Symphony "seems like a safe bet that this will end up being another snazzy synesthesia symphony." while GamesRadar+, also in its preview, described in depth the game's mechanics: "As our score grew and the visuals got more and more intense, it was impossible not to slow down and admire how gorgeous it looks in motion."